TrentNagy99/Loot/README.md

 You, a lone adventurer, braves the dark depths of a dungeon.
 How long can you survive?

 What's new in version 2?
-  \n-Use items in inventory
+  <br>-Use items in inventory
-  \n-New game over/exit screen
+  -New game over/exit screen

 What's planned?
-  \n-Statistics
+  -Statistics
-  \n-Generations
+  -Generations
-  \n-Save files
+  -Save files

 Check in later for new changes!